ubersan/pylic/README.md

 ## Advanced Usage

 In cases where the safe licenses or unsafe packages are centrally managed keeping the configuration in perfect sync to the installed packages might be too cumbersome or even impossible.
-To support these use cases the `check` command provides the two options (see also `check --help`) `--allow-extra-safe-licenses` and `--allow-extra-unused-packages`.
-These options only affect the returned status code and will keep all corresponding printed warnings unchanged.
+To support these use cases the `check` command provides the two options (see also `check --help`) `--allow-extra-licenses` and `--allow-extra-packages`.
+These options only affect the returned status code and will keep all corresponding warnings unchanged.

 ## Pre-commit